Bassi Pathana

 Bassi Pathana is a historical city and a municipal council in Fatehgarh Sahib district in the state of Punjab, India.
-Bassi Pathana is the founder of the First Sewing Machine and its whole sole parts Manufacturer, and this city created a historical invention in 1920 year.
+It is well known for being Asia's first market for sewing machines.
+Bassi Pathana is the founder of the First Sewing Machine and its key parts in Asia in the 1920s.
+India's first sewing machine was manufactured by Pt.
+Ramjidass of Bassi Pathanan in 1925.